Anatomy of geometrical destabilization of inflation: Results

-In order to corroborate the formation of patches in the Universe, corresponding to approximately uniform values of the displaced $\chi$ field, in Figure~\ref{fig:dump_chi} we show the distribution of the values of the spectator field $\chi$ and the histograms of relative probability density of finding $\chi$ close to a particular value for four different instances, corresponding to times before, during and after geometrical destabilization.
+In order to corroborate the formation of patches in the Universe, corresponding to approximately uniform values of the displaced $\chi$ field, in Figure~\ref{fig:dump_chi} we show the distribution of the values of the spectator field $\chi$ and in Figure~\ref{fig:hist_chi} the histograms of relative probability density of finding $\chi$ close to a particular value for six different instances, corresponding to times before, during and after geometrical destabilization.
 We can see that an initial random distribution is transformed to one that exhibits discernible patches corresponding to different signs but the same overall amplitude of $\chi$, and separated by domain walls.
-We can also determine that the size of these patches roughly corresponds to the Hubble radius at the onset of geometrical destabilization.\footnote{This effect was first reported based on a much smaller-scale simulations in \cite{Wieczorek:2019umc}.}
+We can also determine that the size of these patches roughly corresponds to the Hubble radius at the onset of geometrical destabilization.\footnote{This effect was first reported based on a much smaller-scale simulations in \cite{Wieczorek:2019umc}.} Note that the apparent small breaking of $Z_2$ symmetry of the distributions in Figure~~\ref{fig:hist_chi} stems from the fact that we report a single realization of a simulation with stochastic initial conditions, so it represents the inevitable cosmic variance.

 In order to analyze further the formation of patches in the Universe, corresponding to approximately uniform values of the displaced $\chi$ field, we studied how the distribution of the amplitudes of $\chi$ in nodes of the lattice evolves in time.
 The results are presented in Figure~\ref{fig:dist_chi}.
 We can see that before the onset of geometrical destabilization the most probable field value is peaked at zero; later, the evolution of the field bifurcates and the distribution becomes bimodal, with two sharp peaks corresponding to an almost constant field value within each patch, and that neighboring patches differ in the sign of $\chi$, while the overall amplitude of the field is the same.